What is the Raid Shield?

 When players are online, they are automatically accruing shield charge time by playing.
 For every minute played, a minute is earned towards the Raid Shield’s charge for up to 12 hours.
 When a player with a shield charge goes offline, the Raid Shield will automatically turn on 10 minutes after signing off unless the player has aggression penalties (more on that soon) or they’ve been raided.
 If raided, the Raid Shield will be paused for 30 minutes, from the last moment the base was damaged, to allow raiders to continue their raid.

-If a player crafts raiding materials or damages another person’s base or belongings, they will be given an aggression penalty for 60 minutes.
-During these 60 minutes, the player will not earn a shield charge and their offline Raid Shield will not turn on.
-For instance, if a player has 1 hour of shield charge, raids another player, and then signs off, their Raid Shield will not turn on for 60 minutes.
+If a player craft raiding materials or damages another person’s base or belongings, they will be given an aggression penalty for 120 minutes.
+During these 120 minutes, the player will not earn a shield charge and their offline Raid Shield will not turn on.
+For instance, if a player has 1 hour of shield charge, raids another player, and then signs off, their Raid Shield will not turn on for 120 minutes.

 If a player goes offline, and another player authorized on their Tool Cupboard has an aggression penalty, the Raid Shield for that base will not turn on.
 However, the built-up shield charge will be used anyway.
 If you are offline, but someone authorized on your Tool Cupboard comes online, your Raid Shield will continue to protect the base – as long as they have no aggression penalties.
-If two out of 3 players authorized on the Tool Cupboard sign off, and both have saved charge, the Raid Shield will be turned on and both player’s charges will be used.
+If two out of 3 players are authorized on the Tool Cupboard sign-off, and both have saved charge, the Raid Shield will be turned on and both players’ charges will be used.

 If there is a mixture of players with the Loyalty Shield and Offline Shield authorized on a Tool Cupboard, all of the players must be free of aggression penalties.
 If any of the players have aggression penalties, the Raid Shield will not protect the base.